Border Patrol agent pleads guilty to hitting migrant in face

 He was sentenced to a year of probation.

-McGilvray, who worked in Calexico, said in a plea agreement that in February he detained a migrant who had tried to illegally enter the United States by jumping a border fence.
+McGilvray, who worked in Calexico, said in a plea agreement that in February he detained a migrant who had tried to illegally enter the U.S. by jumping a border fence.

 The agreement says McGilvray struck the migrant in the face after he was in custody.